Generalizing to unseen domains via distribution matching: Introduction

 A number of alternative settings was then introduced in order to better cope with more realistic cases.
-Risk minimization under the \emph{domain adaptation} setting, for instance, relaxes part of the i.i.d. assumption by allowing a source distribution (or domain)\footnote{We use the terms \textit{domain}, \textit{data distribution}, and \textit{data source} interchangeably throughout the text.} as well as a different target distribution observed at test time.
-Generalization results for this setting introduced in \cite{ben2007analysis} thus showed the generalization gap in terms of risk difference across the two considered distributions for a fixed predictor is upper bounded by a notion of distance measured between the training and testing domains.
-While less restrictive than the previous setting, the domain adaptation case is still limited in that only that pair of distributions is expected to yield low risk, and shifts beyond those domains will likely induce poor performance.
-Moreover, algorithms devised for this setting rely on access at training time to an unlabeled sample from the target distribution so that representations can be learned inducing invariance across train and target domains \cite{ganin2016domain}, which is further limiting considering practical cases, e.g. a speech recognition service cannot be trained on data obtained from every new speaker it observes.
+Risk minimization under the \emph{domain adaptation} setting, for instance, relaxes part of the i.i.d. assumption by allowing a source distribution (or domain)\footnote{We use the terms \textit{domain}, \textit{data distribution}, and \textit{data source} interchangeably throughout the text.} \blfootnote{\textbf{This work has been submitted to the IEEE for possible publication.
+Copyright may be transferred without notice, after which this version may no longer be accessible.}} as well as a different target distribution observed at test time.
+The domain adaptation results introduced in \cite{ben2007analysis} showed that the generalization gap in terms of risk difference across the two considered distributions for a fixed predictor is upper bounded by a notion of distance measured between the training and testing domains.
+While less restrictive than the previous setting, the domain adaptation case is still limited in that only pairs of distributions seen during training are expected to yield low risk, and shifts beyond those domains will likely induce poor performance.
+Moreover, algorithms devised for this setting \emph{rely on access at training time to an unlabeled sample from the target distribution} so that representations can be learned inducing invariance across train and target domains \cite{ganin2016domain}.
+This is a limiting factor for practical applications where target domain data may be inaccessible; for example, a speech recognition service cannot be (re)trained on data obtained from every new speaker it observes.